mcartmell/greygoomud/README.md

 ## Installation

 TODO.
-If you want to try in th meantime, `rackup` might be your best option.
+If you want to try in the meantime, `rackup` might be your best option.
 See the `Procfile` for an example command.

 ## Sample JSON responses